Amazon to buy over 450 children's book titles

-Amazon.com Inc said on Tuesday it agreed to acquire more than 450 children's book titles in the U.S. from publisher Marshall Cavendish.
+Amazon.com Inc said on Tuesday it has agreed to acquire more than 450 children's book titles in the United States from publisher Marshall Cavendish.

 The deal helps Amazon's publishing business expand further into picture books, chapter books and Young Adult novels, the company added.
 It did not disclose a purchase price.